 I recommend that even if most dry pool chemicals last you a long time, avoid buying them in bulk.
 Instead, plan according to your anticipated yearly consumption rate and try to restock every two years.
 By replenishing according to what you need and tracking your usage and the amount you have, you will have a more efficient system for maintaining your water chemistry.

 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 How To Dispose of Pool Chemicals

 Pool chemicals are volatile materials and cannot simply be left in the trash can for the garbage trucks.
-Therefore, you must understand how to dispose of pool chemicals.
+Therefore, you must understand how to properly dispose of pool chemicals.
 I cover two of the most-used chemicals in my research on pool chlorine disposal and muriatic acid disposal.

 Get In Touch With Professionals

 If you are unsure of how to dispose of pool chemicals, the simplest way is to ask a pool expert for help.
 If you don’t know who to contact, you could write to your local garbage disposal authority, solid waste authority, or local municipal department and ask for directions on how to proceed.

 Community Clean-Up Events